Why you can trust The Zebra

 If your insurance company allows it, you can drop your car insurance coverage to "storage."
 This removes all coverage aside from comprehensive, protecting against damage caused by vandalism, theft, and weather-related incidents.
 Because it doesn’t include collision coverage, you should store your vehicle in a secure location.

 Keep in mind your registration.
 Because car storage coverage forgoes liability insurance, it may not comply with state registration and insurance laws.
-If your registration is up for renewal soon, wait until it passes to add this coverage.
+If your registration is due for renewal soon, wait until it has passed to add this coverage.
 If your state actively monitors registration, you might not be able to take this step.
 In this case, refer back to your non-use clause.

 Check for specific recommendations with your insurance company